 A first novel from Fotios Sarris, shipping in November.
-Preorder now for signed and dated copy.
+Preorder open.

 The old Greek men in their windbreakers are mad at Alex Doukas.
 He’s taken down a flag at the pool hall.
 For the old men it’s an emblem of identity, but for Alex, it’s a symbol of everything he has tried to escape.